 In the past, each degree program in the School of Business shared four SLOs.
 This was acceptable to our accreditation agency, the AACSB.
 However, to make our assessment process more robust and strive for continuous improvement, in AY 2016-2017, the School of Business decided to develop a fifth SLO for each degree program.
 Rather than shared among all degree programs, the fifth SLO would be specific and unique to each degree program.
 This change would increase fidelity to our individual degree assessments.
-Therefore, in AY 2016-2017, a fifth SLO was designed for the Accounting program, and will be implemented in AY 2018-2019.
-In AY 2017-2018, as agreed upon by the faculty the measurement instruments for the SLO are still under development.
+Therefore, in AY 2016-2017, a fifth SLO was designed for the Business Administration program and was implemented in AY 2017-2018.

-Overall, in AY 2017-2018, for the Accounting degree program numerous direct and indirect measures gathered evidence of student performance, and most targets were met at the acceptable or ideal level.
-SLO 5 will be implemented in AY 2018-2019.
+Overall, in AY 2017-2018, for the Business Administration degree program, numerous direct and indirect measures gathered evidence of student performance, and most targets were met at the acceptable or ideal level.
+Baseline data for SLO 5 was established in AY 2017-2018.